Chapter 172-121 WAC – Student Conduct Code

 (i) Address any preliminary matters or motions.

 (6) Notice of hearing.
-Following the prehearing conference, the director shall schedule the hearing and notify the respondent and complainant of the date, time, location, participants, and purpose of the hearing.
+Following the prehearing conference, the SRR director or designee shall schedule the hearing and serve the respondent and, where applicable, complainant with notice of the date, time, location, participants, and purpose of the hearing.
 At the discretion of the hearing officer, and where the rights of the parties will not be prejudiced thereby, all or part of any hearing may be conducted by telephone or other electronic means.
-Each party in the hearing must have an opportunity to participate effective in, to hear, and if technically and economically feasible, to see the entire proceeding while it is taking place.
+Each party in the hearing must have an opportunity to participate effectively in, to hear, and if technically and economically feasible, to see the entire proceeding while it is taking place.
 The notices will include information about how to request accommodations or interpreters for any parties or witnesses.
 Any request for the presence of an emotional support animal or any other accommodation must be directed to disability support services and approved as a reasonable accommodation in advance of the hearing.
 A person may bring a certified therapy animal with a handler to a hearing.
 The notice of hearing must be served on the respondent and complainant at least seven business days prior to the hearing.
 The director may coordinate with the parties to facilitate scheduling, but is not required to do so.

 (7) Evidence.

 (a) Evidence: Pertinent records, exhibits and written statements may be accepted as information for consideration by the council in accordance with RCW 34.05.452.
 Council may review proposed exhibits prior to the hearing.
-Any investigation conducted by the university will be admitted into evidence as long as the investigator testifies at the hearing.
+Any investigation conducted by EWU will be admitted into evidence as long as the investigator testifies at the hearing.
 Evidence, including hearsay evidence, is admissible if in the judgment of the CRO it is the kind of evidence on which reasonably prudent persons are accustomed to rely in the conduct of their affairs.
 The CRO shall exclude evidence that is excludable on constitutional or statutory grounds or on the basis of evidentiary privilege recognized by Washington courts.
 The CRO may exclude irrelevant material.
 If not inconsistent with this section, the CRO shall refer to the Washington rules of evidence as guidelines for evidentiary rulings.
 Prior or subsequent conduct of the respondent may be considered in determining opportunity, intent, preparation, plan, identity, a pattern of conduct, credibility, or absence of mistake or lack of knowledge.
-For Title IX complaints, prior to allowing a question to be answered during cross-examination, the CRO must determine that the question is relevant, and, if excluded, the CRO must explain on the record the reason for the exclusion.

-(b) The respondent and complainant have the right to view all material presented during the course of the hearing.
-If a respondent’s disciplinary history is considered solely for sanctioning purposes, the complainant does not have a right to review the history.
+(b) The respondent has the right to view all material presented during the course of the hearing.

 (c) All testimony of parties and witnesses shall be made under oath or affirmation.
 Any interpreter shall be proscribed the oath set forth in WAC 10-08-160.